Azure-Samples/azure-servicebus-messaging-samples/DurableSender/readme.md

 The library maintains message ordering.
 This means that ```DurableMessageSender``` sends messages to Service Bus in the same order in which the application submitted the messages.

-In order to avoid message duplication, the destination Service Bus Queue or Topic **must** has to have duplicate detection enabled, meaning the ```QueueDescription.RequiresDuplicateDetection``` property must be set to ```true```.
+In order to avoid message duplication, the destination Service Bus Queue or Topic **must** have duplicate detection enabled, meaning the ```QueueDescription.RequiresDuplicateDetection``` property must be set to ```true```.

 The ```DurableMessageSender``` does not honor transactional guarantees of message batches.
 If the application sends multiple